 Research

 The thread linking the bulk of my work tackles the neural basis of language comprehension.
-Specifically, I am interested in two kinds of processes the brain uses in comprehension to access latent information— information that is not directly available in the language we perceive:
+Specifically, I am interested in how the brain processes structural information in language during comprehension at several levels of language representation:

 Ultimately, comprehending language involves building a model of what is being communicated, and updating this model continuously.
 This is especially true of expository language — meaning, language we typically encounter in educational settings, where the goal is to transmit knowledge about a specific (often new) topic.
 With my colleague Maxime Tulling, we are currently pursuing the neural basis of how the brain builds and updates these models, using MEG data recorded while adults and children listened to natural expository speech.
 Do we find evidence in our data for model building and updating?
 Are the left and right hemispheres equally involved?
 Do children and adults process discourse differently?
 Stay tuned for more!